johanzi/gwas_gemma/README.md

 ### Subset the vcf file

-list file i`list_accessions_to_keep.txt` contains the ID of each accession on separate rows.
+list file `list_accessions_to_keep.txt` contains the ID of each accession on separate rows.

 ```
 vcftools --keep list_accessions_to_keep.txt --gzvcf file.vcf.gz --recode recode-INFO-all --out subset_80